meozigoon/Maze-1/README.md

-> project for simulating BFS and DFS similar to real life
+> project for simulating BFS and DFS similar to real life condition

 ## how this works
 1. creates maze using DFS Backtraking